When people speak of herbal medicine, usually one of the first herbs

 is more water content in the fresh plant.

-1-2T of the dried herb can be infused in a cup of hot water and taken before bedtime as a natural sleep aid.
+One to two tablespoons of the dried herb can be infused in a cup of hot water and taken before bedtime as a natural sleep aid.
 For depression treatment, tinctures or standardized extracts may be more effective as they contain concentrated hypericin content.

 Some herbalists recommend